 May I bring my family with me to Rome?

-Yes, the American Academy in Rome warmly welcomes spouses/companions and children of Rome Prize winners.
+Yes.
+The American Academy in Rome warmly welcomes spouses/companions and children of Rome Prize winners.
 The Academy is one of few institutions of its kind with special facilities and support for families.
-In fact, several of the senior staff have small children and families are an important part of the social fabric of the AAR.
+Families are an important part of the social fabric of AAR.
 As a city, Rome is a particularly welcoming place for small children.

 All Rome Prize winners should bear in mind that fellowships are funded to support the single individual who is the winner of the Rome Prize.
 Those who come with families will incur additional costs, including:

-- discounted rate for meals for children and family members taken at the AAR (meals for Rome Prize winners are included in their fellowship.)
+- discounted rate for meals for children and family members taken at AAR (meals for Rome Prize winners are included with their fellowship at no cost)

 Approximate costs for apartment rentals, meals, and local school tuition are estimated here and will be provided to Rome Prize finalists so they can plan accordingly.